As top U.S. retailers drown in goods, rotation to services picks up inflation slack | Business

 Signs of that, he maintains, could show up in time for the Fed to slow its current half-point pace of rate increases to a quarter-point by this fall, and perhaps as soon as the central bank's July meeting.
 "If you were building an inflation model from the bottom up, all these variables that you would consider are starting to move in the right direction," he said.

-They see prices continuing to rise around 8.3% annually, "with upside risks and a continued pick-up in services prices.
+They see prices continuing to rise around 8.3% annually in Friday's upcoming report, "with upside risks and a continued pick-up in services prices.
 A pick up in services inflation would be a further sign that too-tight labor markets are a key factor driving high inflation" that could prompt the Fed to keep its faster rate hikes intact.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)